deltachat/deltachat-pages/id/help.md

 In the Delta Chat "Notifications" settings for "Instant delivery" you can change the following settings effecting all chat profiles:

-- Use Push Service: the default when using chatmail profiles and if a Push service is available on the phone.
-  If you have both chatmail and classic e-mail profiles, then Push Notification will only work for incoming messages on chatmail profiles.

 - Use Background Connection: If you are not using a Push service, you may disable "battery optimizations" for Delta Chat, allowing it to fetch messages in the background.